“Divided we are conquered, and united we flourish: Mutual Learning, Mutual Empowerment.”

 - Mandatory attendance at 8 sessions (for a total of three hours per month) for 2 years.

-- One half-day of individual preparation before each session for 2 years.
+- One hour of individual preparation before each session for 2 years.

-- One half-day of Professional seminar per year.
+- One hour of Professional seminar per year.

 - One annual retreat hosted by ISAAC: A 2-3 day gathering with all cohorts, past and current (The gathering may be either in person or virtual.
 For more information, see the most recent retreat)